Billboard Global 200: Compilation

 The chart follows a Friday–Thursday tracking week.
-It is compiled by MRC Data/Nielsen Music through their Music Connect product, a recently launched music measurement and analytics platform, and is published every Tuesday on Billboard.com.
+It is compiled by Luminate through their Music Connect product and is published every Tuesday on Billboard.com.

 Billboard Global Excl.
 US

 Along with the Global 200, Billboard launched another, similar chart: the Billboard Global Excl.
 US chart.
 This chart follows the same formula as the Global 200, except, as the name suggests, it covers all territories excluding the US.
 Billboard stated their reasoning for having two charts: "One of the goals for this project was to expose people to music from multiple territories.
 So having each chart go 200 titles deep and also presenting a view of titles excluding U.S. influence was of great importance to us".
 The first number-one song for the chart dated September 19, 2020, was "Hawái" by Maluma.